-When the Israelites asked for a king in 1 Samuel 8, God says “they have rejected me from being king over them” (verse 7).
+When the Israelites asked for a king, God says “they have rejected me from being king over them” (1 Samuel 8:7).
 That was the core of their sin.
-They wanted to have a king “like all the nations” (verse 5).
+They wanted to have a king “like all the nations” (1 Samuel 8:5).
 But God’s plan for Israel was not to let them be ‘like all the nations’!
 God was their king, and He ruled them directly.
 He spoke to His people through the prophet Samuel.
 But that was not enough for them.
 They did not want a simple prophet speaking God’s words to them.
 They wanted a strong and mighty king!
 And they forgot the Lord Himself was their strong and mighty king.

 The scepter from Judah

-Jacob had prophesised that rulers would come from the tribe of his son Judah.
+Jacob had prophesied that rulers would come from the tribe of his son Judah.
 Then why did God not want to give Israel a king?
 The motivation of the people of Israel was wrong.
 They wanted to be like other nations.
-They did not want God to be their kind.
-However, in God’s time he established the royal line of David and from that line the Messiah came to be King forever.
+They did not want God to be their king.
+However, in God’s time He established the royal line of David and from that line the Messiah came to be King forever.

 How does this Bible passage speak to you?
 Please share your thoughts below!100% Free Bible Course